diauweb/Genshin-Weaselthief/README.md

 ## Run Weaselthief
 - Install Node.JS 16+ and MongoDB
 - Download [latest build](https://github.com/diauweb/Genshin-WeaselThief/releases/latest) from Release page.
-- Clone [GenshinData](https://github.com/Dimbreath/GenshinData) into the project folder.
+- Place your GenshinData git repository into the project folder.
 - Run `index.js` to build data & run

 ## Develop Weaselthief
 - Clone this repo
 - Run `pnpm install`

-Then, use `pnpm dev` to start a development session, and use `pnpm build` to make a build.
+Then, run `pnpm dev` to start a development session, and run `pnpm build` to make a build.
 > **Note**
-> Use pnpm to install as the project patches some dependencies for packaing to work.
+> Use pnpm as your package manager as the project patches some dependencies for packaging to work.

 ---
 This program is free software.